rtlewis1/GTK/README.md

 # GTK
-GTK, xfwm4, openbox-3, GNOME-Shell, and Cinnamon themes
+A GTK, xfwm4, openbox-3, GNOME-Shell, and Cinnamon theme

-Please Select a Branch to Explore